yaroslav-korotaev/hurp/README.md

 [![npm](https://img.shields.io/npm/v/hurp.svg)](https://www.npmjs.com/package/hurp)

-A little framework lets you design your application as a composition of asyncronous modules.
+A little framework lets you design your application as a composition of asynchronous modules.

 Basically, async module is a class that can be initialized and destroyed asynchronously, e.g. with `async init()` and `async destroy()` methods.
-Modules can be hierarchical composed.
-This framework just implements this ideas and provides some kind of a dependency injection over them.
+Modules can be hierarchically composed.
+This framework just implements this ideas.

+It comes to help when you want to use simple manual dependency injection via constructor in application composed from a set of independed modules, some of which are requires to be asynchronously initialized.

 ## Installation